RetroPie/RetroPie-Docs/docs/Amiga.md

 Please be aware that there are 32-bit and 64-bit versions of the library.
 Choose the one corresponding to your RetroArch executable.

+_As of July 1 2019, .ipf support may not work on Raspberry Pi, though it is apparently working on Windows_.

 #### M3U Support
 When you have a multi disk game, you can use an `.m3u` file to specify each disk of the game and change them from the RetroArch Disk control interface.